Treasury Clearing

 We are spearheading industry discussions to evaluate the path to supplement the “done-with” or sponsored clearing approach (whereby participants trade and clear through their sponsor) with the “done-away” approach (whereby participants trade with third parties and submit the trades to their clearing member for clearing).

-In Q2 2024, SIFMA will convene an industry Roundtable on developing a “done-away” model.
+SIFMA has convened an industry Roundtable on developing a “done-away” model.

 Regulatory Reform